mattyb149/nifi/minifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 #(Optional) c2.agent.identifier=123-456-789
 c2.agent.class=agentClassName
 ```
-3. Configure MiNiFi to recognise config.yml changes
+3. Configure MiNiFi to recognize _config.yml_ changes
 ```
 nifi.minifi.notifier.ingestors=org.apache.nifi.minifi.bootstrap.configuration.ingestors.FileChangeIngestor
 nifi.minifi.notifier.ingestors.file.config.path=./conf/config-new.yml
 nifi.minifi.notifier.ingestors.file.polling.period.seconds=5
 ```
 4. Start MiNiFi
-5. When a new flow is available on the C2 server MiNiFi will download it via C2 and restart itself to pick up the changes
+5. When a new flow is available on the C2 server, MiNiFi will download it via C2 and restart itself to pick up the changes

 **Note:** Flow definitions are class based.
 Each class has one flow defined for it.
-So all the agents belonging to the same class will get the flow at update.
+As a result, all the agents belonging to the same class will get the flow at update.

 ## Loading a New Dataflow

 ### Manually
-You can load a new dataflow for a MiNiFi instance to run:
+To load a new dataflow for a MiNiFi instance to run:

 1. Create a new _config.yml_ file with the new dataflow.
 2. Replace the existing _config.yml_ in `minifi/conf` with the new file.